okfn/opendefinition/source/open-definition-dev.markdown

 ##### 1.1.7 Propagation
-The rights attached to the work *must* apply to all to whom it is redistributed without the need for execution of an additional license by those parties.
+The rights attached to the work *must* apply to all to whom it is redistributed without the need to agree to any additional legal terms.

 ##### 1.1.8 Application to Any Purpose